 A long commute affects more than just whether or not you’ll get to work on time.
 Spending hours getting to and from the office (especially by car) can make you feel worse about your job and affect your health.
-Which U.S. areas have the most soul-crushing commutes?
-Chase Sawyer, a statistician who runs the visualization site Overflow Data, recently mapped out the answer, as CityLab reports.
+While certain gifts for people with long commutes could help, it might not be enough to make the experience less stressful.

 Using data from the Census Bureau’s American Community Survey collected between 2011 and 2015, Sawyer created an interactive graphic that examines average commute time across the U.S. Unsurprisingly, commute times near New York City and Washington, D.C. are some of the longest.
 (Ditto for the Denver area.)
 Commute times in much of the Midwest are rather short, and in Alaska, they're virtually nonexistent.